agungTuanany/docker-mastery-complete-toolset/chapter-5-container-lifetime-and-persistent-data-volumes/README.md

 > Required to do this before `docker run` to use customs drivers and labels

-If we can create them form a `docker container run` command at runtime, and we can create them by specifying them in the Dockefile, there's only a few cases where you'd want to create it ahead of time; And you can figure that out by pretty quickly by using `--help` command:
+If we can create them form a `docker container run` command at runtime, and we can create them by specifying them in the Dockerfile, there's only a few cases where you'd want to create it ahead of time; And you can figure that out by pretty quickly by using `--help` command: